Tony Benn: Illness and death

 In 1990, Benn was diagnosed with chronic lymphatic leukaemia and given three or four years to live; at this time, he kept the news of his leukaemia from everyone except his immediate family.
 Benn said: "When you're in parliament, you can't describe your medical condition.
 People immediately start wondering what your majority is and when there will be a by-election.
 They're very brutal."
 This was revealed in 2002 with the release of his 1990–2001 diaries.

-Benn suffered a stroke in 2012, and spent much of the following year in hospital.
+Benn had a stroke in 2012, and spent much of the following year in hospital.
 He was reported to be "seriously ill" in hospital in February 2014.
-Benn died at home on 14 March 2014, surrounded by his family, less than a month shy of his 89th birthday.
+Benn died at home on 14 March 2014, surrounded by his family, at the age of 88.

 Benn's funeral took place on 27 March 2014 at St Margaret's Church, Westminster.
 His body had lain in rest at St Mary Undercroft in the Palace of Westminster the night before the funeral service.
 The service ended with the singing of "The Red Flag".
 His body was then cremated; the ashes were expected to be buried alongside those of his wife at the family home near Steeple, Essex.

 Figures from across the political spectrum praised Benn following his death, and the leaders of all three major political parties (the Conservatives, Labour and the Liberal Democrats) in the United Kingdom paid tribute.

-Conservative leader and Prime Minister David Cameron said:... he was an extraordinary man: a great writer, a brilliant speaker, extraordinary in Parliament, and a great life of public and political and parliamentary service.
-I mean, I disagreed with most of what he said.
-But he was always engaging and interesting, and you were never bored when reading or listening to him, and the country a great campaigner, a great writer, and someone who I'm sure whose words will be followed keenly for many, many years to come.